felipemarinho97/dev-spaces/README.md

 The `--preferred-instance-type` option helps to create your DevSpace in an avaliability zone with the best possible price for that instance type (this is important because once created, the DevSpace will be locked in that zone).

 For a complete list of all the options, run `dev-spaces create --help`.
-View the [Creating a DevSpace](CREATING.md) document for more details.
+View the [Creating a DevSpace](CREATING.md) document for full guide on how to create a DevSpace.

 ## Destroying a DevSpace